joshuasa/sandbox-fargate/README.md

 }
 ```

-### ECS Service-Linked Role

-`AWSServiceRoleForECS`

-ECS uses a service-linked role for the permissions the service requires to call other AWS services.
-A service-linked role is a unique type of IAM role that is linked directly to an AWS service.

-You don't need to manually create the service-linked role, when you create a new cluster ECS creates the service-linked role for you.
-In the IAM Console under Roles you can take a look at the permissions granted by `AWSServiceRoleForECS`.

-### Access to S3 Bucket
+### ECS Task Execution Role: Access to S3 Bucket

-`sandbox-fargate`
+`S3BucketSandboxFargateRead`

 As mentioned when creating the S3 Bucket above, the environment variable file will be pulled from Amazon S3.
-To provide container access to S3:
+We need to add permissions to `ecsTaskExecutionRole` to be able to access to this S3 Bucket:

 - In the **IAM Console** choose **Roles** and select `ecsTaskExecutionRole`.
 - Under **Permissions**, **Add Permissions** select **Create Inline Policy**.